mitsinjou/my-git-lecture/README.md

 # my-git-lecture

-This repo is "my version" of the first course about Git and Github in Sayna Academy  😄
+This repo is "inspired" by the first course about Git and Github in Sayna Academy  😄

 I use it to share with my team about the topic.